DownR1ce/project/README.md

 Fan Yichen 3036459001

-## Gameplay(Make sure to pull the terminal to its maximum when playing.)
+# Gameplay(Make sure to pull the terminal to its maximum when playing.):
 The core gameplay of this game is to find all mysterious doors through the maze to obtain keys, and to ensure the survival of the character, try to avoid stepping on landmines as much as possible, and finally find the exit.
 This game has three built-in game difficulty levels(mazemap size: x*y): easy (11*11), normal (15*15) and hard (31*19).
 You also can challenge a higher level of difficulty. you can choose the size of map yourself, but the maximum size of the map is 131*21.
 Hidden inside the mysterious door are small games such as 2048, Snake game, Airplane Battle Game, and Sudoku.
 When the player enters the mysterious door, a game will randomly start, and when the player reaches a specific score, they will win the key.
 The difficulty of the mini game will vary with the difficulty level chosen by the player.
 Meanwhile, the requirements for completing different levels of difficulty vary, whether it's the main game or the mini game.

 ## Start Games